 - Repeat as needed and plan on doing this many times a day at first.

 Shifting your awareness or distracting yourself does not mean that you are avoiding or stuffing your feelings.
 “Obsessing” is not the same thing as “Processing.”
 It’s mentally picking at a scab that you are not allowing to heal.
 You have to get unstuck from the obsession phase in order for healthy new growth to occur.

 I will also add that, in my experience in working with people going through this (and in my own personal horrible breakup experience) these steps and strategies are easy to talk about, and much harder to do.
 Many, if not most people going through what you’re going through need support to move forward and get unstuck from this incredibly painful space.

-These therapists are so well-meaning, but really do not understand that their attempt to connect your “stuckness” to some unresolved emotional pain or psychological disorder is not just misguided and unhelpful: it makes it worse instead of better.
+These mental-health-professional therapists are so well-meaning, but really do not understand that their attempt to connect your “stuckness” to some unresolved emotional pain or psychological disorder is not just misguided and unhelpful: it makes it worse instead of better.
 (When you’re already feeling low, the last thing you need is a therapist making you feel like this is happening because you’re inherently disordered or broken in some way.)